Seeed-Studio/OSHW-SenseCAP-Watcher/README.md

 - [📁 assets](./assets/): Image material used in the README.

-## SenseCAP Watcher Quick Start Guide
+## :wink: SenseCAP Watcher Quick Start Guide

 ### Must-Do